Mosi-Rivera/MINIMAX_TYPESCRIPT/README.md

 # HOW TO PLAY?
 <ul>
+  <li>The player is in control of the blue tiles and pieces and the bot controls the red tiles and pieces.</li>
-  <li>Hover the board and select a movement direction to move all you pieces on the board.</li>
+  <li>Hover the board and select a movement direction.
+All pieces on the board will be move in that direction.</li>
-  <li>Every the players come closer to being unlocked.
+  <li>Every turn pieces come closer to being unlocked.
 When pieces are unlocked click on them and then on a blue tile to deploy them.</li>
 </ul>

-# WIN CONDITION
+# WIN CONDITIONs
 <ul>
   <li>Fill more than 70% of the board with blue tiles.
 The bars on the right of the board show how close each player is to winning this way.</li>
   <li>Remove all of the bots pieces from the board.</li>